CHAPTER TEN (Draft)

 “Most of the change in associational life,” he writes, “can be attributed to essentially one factor: technological improvements leading to a higher standard of living.
 A wealthier society provides more benefits via the state instead of private organizations, even as the invention of radio and television displaced many traditional information networks.
 Piggybacking on mass media, popular sports have conquered the American calendar, displacing numerous other activities.
 This history cannot be undone.”

 True enough.
 Yet, most of my readers will recognize that this is not the whole story.
-The failure to recognize the systematic destruction of local community in 19th century America as the originating cause of disorder has profound implications.
-This blinds us to the depth of continuing damage to individual lives.
-It misses the propelling impetus for the deepening degeneration of American society.
-And, most consequentially, an analytical shallowness thwarts the potential for effective long-term solutions.
+The failure to recognize the systematic destruction of local communities in 19th century America as the originating cause of disorder has profound implications.
+It fails to account for the fragmentation in the way we see, think, and approach problem-solving.
+It blinds us to the disengaged disorder that Richard Weaver identified midway through the 20th century.[vii]
+And, it misses the propelling impetus for the deepening degeneration of American society since that time.
+A shallow understanding thwarts the possibility for effective long-term solutions.

 No, history cannot be undone.
 But, neither can the need for community grounding or the ultimate purpose of the human spirit be undone.
 We must not allow our concern for the loss of authentic associational relationships to be diluted in or confused by the opaque superficiality of current circumstances.